 Several of the demonstration attacks that we have implemented involve installing code onto AccuVote-TS machines that changes votes so that, for a given race, a favored candidate receives a specified percentage of the votes cast on each affected machine.
-Since any attacks that significantly alter the total number of votes cast can be detected by election officials, our demonstration software steals votes at random from other candidates in the same race and gives them to the favored candidate.
+Since any attacks that significantly alter the total number of votes cast can be detected by election officials, our demonstration software steals votes at random from other candidates in the same race and giving them to the favored candidate.
 The software switches enough votes to ensure that the favored candidate receives at least the desired percentage of the votes cast on each compromised voting machine.

 Election results (i.e., the record of votes cast) are stored in files that can be modified by any program running on the voting machine.
-The primary copy of the election results is stored on the memory card at \Storage Card\CurrentElection\election.brs and a backup copy is stored in the machine's on-board flash memory at \FFX\AccuVote-TS

-\BallotStation\CurrentElection\election. brs.
-Our software modifies both of these files.
+For the currently running election, the primary copy of the election results is stored on the memory card at \Storage Card\ CurrentElection\election.brs and a backup copy is stored in the machine's on-board flash memory at \FFX\ AccuVote-TS\BallotStation\Cur rentElection\election.brs.
+Our software works by directly modifying both of these files.